St. Edward's University: Student life

-As of fall 2018, undergraduate enrollment was 4,301 with a student body that was 62% female and 38% male.
-The percentage of applicants admitted in fall 2018 was 86%, with 17% of those admitted choosing to enroll.
+As of fall 2023, undergraduate enrollment was 2,731 with a student body that was approximately 60% female and 40% male.
+The percentage of applicants admitted in fall 2023 was 84%, with 14% of those admitted choosing to enroll.

-More than 1,300 students live on campus in seven residence halls and two apartment communities.
-Students at St. Edward's University are also involved in more than 125 campus organizations, including student government, service organizations, academic honor societies, cultural clubs and intramural sports.
-28 languages and 40 faith traditions are represented on campus.
+More than 1,500 students live on campus in seven residence halls and three apartment communities.
+Students at St. Edward's University are also involved in over 100 campus organizations, including student government, service organizations, academic honor societies, cultural clubs, and intramural sports.
+As of 2024, 24 languages and 34 faith traditions are represented on campus.